slatedocs/slate/source/includes/sending_funds/_payments.md

 ----- | -----| ----
 id | long integer | Unique object identifier organization | long integer | The ID of the organization that the payment belongs to.
-(This is usually your organization ID) amount | decimal | The payment amount currency | string | The 3 letter ISO currency code for the payment. **Note:**: BXC is the Beyonic Test Currency code.
+(This is usually your organization ID) payment_type | String | The payment type.
+Either "money" for mobile money or "airtime" for airtime amount | decimal | The payment amount currency | string | The 3 letter ISO currency code for the payment. **Note:**: BXC is the Beyonic Test Currency code.
 See the "Testing" section for more information.
 Supported currency codes are BXC (Testing), UGX (Uganda), KES (Kenya) account | long integer | The ID of the account from which the payment is made